Free ASVAB Paragraph Comprehension Practice Test

 FAQ

-How many free Paragraph Comprehension practice questions are here?
+- How many free Paragraph Comprehension practice questions are here?

-This page has 9 free ASVAB Paragraph Comprehension questions, each with the correct answer and a full worked explanation.
+- This page has 9 free ASVAB Paragraph Comprehension questions, each with the correct answer and a full worked explanation.
 They're free to use with no account required.

-Does Paragraph Comprehension count toward my AFQT score?
+- Does Paragraph Comprehension count toward my AFQT score?

-Yes.
+- Yes.
 Paragraph Comprehension is one of the four AFQT subtests (AR, WK, PC, MK), so it directly affects your enlistment eligibility.
 As part of Verbal Expression, it is doubled in the AFQT formula, which makes it especially high-impact.

-What does the Paragraph Comprehension subtest cover?
+- What does the Paragraph Comprehension subtest cover?

-Reading passages followed by questions about main ideas, details, and inferences.
+- Reading passages followed by questions about main ideas, details, and inferences.
 Also part of VE, which is DOUBLED in the AFQT formula.
-On the CAT-ASVAB it has 10 questions with about 22 minutes to answer them.
+On the CAT-ASVAB it has 10 questions with about 27 minutes to answer them.
 Topics include: Reading comprehension: main idea, details, inference.

-Are these the same as the real ASVAB questions?
+- Are these the same as the real ASVAB questions?

-No. These are original practice questions calibrated to match the style and difficulty of the real ASVAB.
+- No. These are original practice questions in the same multiple-choice format and topic coverage as the real ASVAB.
 The actual test is a secure exam, so no one publishes its live items.
-Practicing this format is the closest legitimate prep.
+Practicing this format is solid prep, but the real ASVAB score comes only from a test-center sitting.

 Free practice tests for the other subtests